adwhit/diesel-derive-enum/README.md

 relational databases.
 Each internal type in turn maps to some kind of Rust native type. e.g. Postgres `INTEGER` maps to `diesel::types::Integer` maps to `i32`.

-*For postgres only*, as of `diesel-2.0.0-rc.0`, diesel will create the 'dummy' internal enum type as part of the schema generation process.
-This crate will attempt to locate this dummy type at the the path `crate::schema::sql_types::{enum_name}`.
+*For `postgres` only*, as of `diesel-2.0.0-rc.0`, diesel will create the 'dummy' internal enum type as part of the schema generation process.
+This crate will attempt to locate this dummy type at the the default path of `crate::schema::sql_types::{enum_name}`.
 This location can be overridden with the `DieselTypePath` attribute.

-For mysql and sqlite, the intenal type is *not** automatically generated, so this macro will instead create it with the name `{enum_name}Mapping`.
+For `mysql` and `sqlite`, the intenal type is *not* automatically generated, so this macro will instead create it with the default name `{enum_name}Mapping`.
 This name can be overridden with the `DieselType` attribute.

 In either case, this macro will then implement various traits on the internal type.
 This macro will also implement various traits on the user-defined `enum` type.
 The net result of this is that the user-defined enum can be directly inserted into (and retrieved from) the diesel database.

-Note that by default we assume that the possible ENUM variants are simply the Rust enum variants translated to `snake_case`.
+Note that by default we assume that the possible SQL ENUM variants are simply the Rust enum variants translated to `snake_case`.
 These can be renamed with the inline annotation `#[db_rename = "..."]`.

 See [this test](tests/src/rename.rs) for an example of renaming.